section-engineering-education/engineering-education/content/articles/understanding-java-inheritance-and-polymorphism/index.md

 Now that we have exhaustively talked about inheritance, polymorphism, and their types, let us go ahead and talk about the difference between them.

-### The Difference Between Inheritance and Polymorphism
+### The difference between inheritance and polymorphism

 In inheritance, we create new classes that inherit features of the superclass while polymorphism decides what form of method to execute.
-Inheritance applies to classes whereas polymorphism applies to methods.
+Inheritance applies to classes, whereas polymorphism applies to methods.

-### The Importance of Polymorphism and Inheritance
+### The importance of polymorphism and inheritance

-Below are a few reasons why polymorphism and inheritance are important OOP concepts:
+Below are a few reasons why polymorphism and inheritance are essential OOP concepts:
 - Inheritance encourages class hierarchy
 - Inheritance encourages code reusability
 - Polymorphism makes for simplicity